jadarsie/aks-engine-azurestack/docs/topics/patching-nodes.md

 # Patching Cluster Nodes

-To favor a consistent behavior, AKS Engine's approach to infrastructure management is immutability.
-By default, cluster nodes are not patched on bootstrap nor on a regular basis.
+AKS Engine allows users to control node OS patching through the `linuxProfile` API model configuration object.

+## Enable Unattended Upgrades

+By setting configuration property `linuxProfile.enableUnattendedUpgrades` to `false`, users are able to disable unatteded upgrades.
+If set to `true`, the default OS behavior remains unaltered.

+On Azure Stack Hub, the default value of `linuxProfile.enableUnattendedUpgrades` is `true`.

-To prevent node patching, AKS Engine creates file `/etc/apt/apt.conf.d/99periodic` with the following content:
+AKS Engine's mechanism to prevent node patching is to create file `/etc/apt/apt.conf.d/99periodic` with the following content:

 ```
 APT::Periodic::Update-Package-Lists "0";